-The best resumes, the ones that will get a hiring manager’s attention, are marketing documents.
-They are designed to sell you (the product) to a potential employer (the buyer).
+While most people think of resumes as employment histories, today’s resumes are marketing tools designed to sell you (the product) to a potential employer (the buyer).

-That style of resume is sometimes called a “Tombstone” resume because it is directed towards the past, not the future.
+That style of resume is sometimes called a “Tombstone” resume because it focuses on the past, not the future.

-3) Focus on the future rather than the past.
+Focus on the future rather than the past.
 This means highlighting the skills and abilities you want to use in your target position.
-For example, if you have a variety of marketing experience but your goal is to work in digital marketing, feature achievements that showcase your digital marketing expertise.
+Going back to the previous example, if you have a variety of marketing experience but your goal is to work in digital marketing, feature achievements that showcase your digital marketing expertise.

-Once you are finished writing your resume evaluate it with the “so what?” factor in mind.
+Once you are finished writing your resume read it with “so what?” in mind.
 You may have established key-performance indicators, but what difference did it make?
 How did it help your department and/or company?
 Like all of us, employers are listening to Station WIIFM.
 Make sure you show them.